BAndresen/instructor_assistant/README.md

 'country'
 ```

-For the 'date_of_birth' column data can be in a `datetime` or `string` format.
-Use the 'dd/mm/yyyy' format when using strings.
+For the `date_of_birth` column data can be in either a `datetime` or `string` format.
+If using a string format enter date _dd/mm/yyyy_.

 <div align="center">
 <img src="student_import_example.png">

 </div>

-special thanks to @ryannayang
+_Note: I have deployed another python script back in my dive shop manager days to parse customer data into the above excel format from a wordpress woocommerce store.
+The scripts purpose was to email students with course information and promotional material leading up to and during the course.
+Please reach out to me if you are interested in a custom solution for something similar <brendan.development@pm.me> _

+### Team Teaching Ready

+The user interface allows you to easily toggle single or entire sections on or off.
+Toggle off the Ocean Dive section with one click for Ocean Referrals for example.
+Any item in the off position will be left blank when the `Set Date/Dive` or `Set Instructor` button is clicked.
+When team teaching, use this method to separate Instructor teaching assignments and produce a Record and Referral form with multiple Instructors.